-Sign-ups may be more frequent by mutual agreement, provided that the period of signup shall be a multiple of three week cycles.
+Sign-ups may be more frequent by mutual agreement, provided that the period of sign-up shall be a multiple of 3 week cycles.

-- a) Sign-up will occur no less than six weeks before the schedule start date of the sign-up. - b) Employees who will be returning to work during the life of the sign-up will participate in the sign-up. - c) Each employee will be assigned a sign-up date and time.
-These dates and times will be posted a minimum of one week prior to sign-up. - d) If an employee is not present, cannot be contacted, doesn't leave a shift choice or refuses to participate at their sign-up time, the Union representative will assign the employee to a shift that most closely resembles their current shift.
+- a) Sign-up will occur no less than 6 weeks before the schedule start date of the sign-up. - b) Employees who will be returning to work during the life of the sign-up will participate in the sign-up. - c) Each employee will be assigned a sign-up date and time.
+These dates and times will be posted a minimum of 1 week prior to sign-up. - d) If an employee is not present, cannot be contacted, doesn't leave a shift choice or refuses to participate at their sign-up time, the Union representative will assign the employee to a shift that most closely resembles their current shift. - e) Sign-ups will have a start and end date prior to the employee being assigned a sign-up date and time. - f) Sign-up shifts will have a designated location prior to the employee being assigned a sign-up date and time with the exception of extraordinary circumstances.